Shadows of boson and Proca stars with thin accretion disks: Shadows of boson and Proca stars

 where we have defined the impact parameter as $b \equiv L/E$.
 A turning point happens when $V(r_0)=0$ for a given $r_0$, i.e., a photon approaching from asymptotic infinity reaches a minimum distance $r_0$ from the compact object before being scattered away back to asymptotic infinity.
 Moreover, if such a point is located at the minimum of the potential, $V'(r_m)=0, V''(r_m)>0$, then the corresponding curve is dubbed as the photon sphere, which corresponds to the locus of light rays that asymptotically approach a bound unstable orbit.
 When this happens, the associated critical impact parameter, $b_c=\frac{r_m}{\sqrt{-g_{tt}(r_m)}}$, splits the space of rays emitted from a light source into two regions: those with $b>b_c$ are scattered at $r_0$ (and can potentially reach the observer), while those with $b<b_c$ will spiral down until hitting the center of the object (or the event horizon in the case of a black hole).
 Those lying at $b \gtrsim b_c$ can turn several times around the compact object, producing a characteristic photon ring in the asymptote to $b=b_c$, potentially nesting within it an infinite sequence of stacked light rings depending on both the optical and geometrical assumptions on the accretion flow \cite{Gralla:2019xty}.
 Note that for a Schwarzschild black hole, $R=2M$, $r_m=3M$, and $b_c=3\sqrt{3}M$.

 The scalar boson \{BS1,BS2,BS3,BS4\} and Proca \{PS1,PS2,PS3,PS4\} star configurations considered in the previous section are not compact enough to hold a photon sphere.
 This is inferred from the behavior of the metric functions $g_{tt}$ and $g_{rr}$ depicted in Figs. \ref{fig:bs_metric}.
 When plugged in the expression of the effective potential in Eq.(\ref{eq:Veff}) one finds that no minimum is attained.
-Therefore, while both boson and Proca stars are capable of (strong) gravitational light deflection, they do not allow light rays to wind around them more than one(-half) times, and therefore in the optical appearance of the object one should expect a single luminous ring made up of those light rays with deflection angles smaller than $\pi/2$, and enclosing a central brightness depression (the shadow).
+Therefore, on the grounds that boson and Proca stars considered in this work are not capable of producing strong gravitational light deflection to make light rays to wind around them more than one(-half) times (see however \cite{Cunha:2015yba}), in the optical appearance of the object one should expect a single luminous ring made up of those light rays with deflection angles smaller than $\pi/2$, and enclosing a central brightness depression (the shadow).